Article: We All Love Donuts

 Three years after the producer’s untimely death due to complications from lupus, his legacy is still evident in all aspects of the hip-hop community, big and small.
 Artists continue to yearn for his unused beats, fans show their support through tribute tees, and classic records such as The Pharcyde’s “Drop” and Common’s “The Light” are treasured by many.
 In fact, J Dilla’s younger brother, Illa J, a recording artist himself, released his debut album last year titled Yancey Boys, entirely produced by his older brother.

-Despite J Dilla’s recognition as one of the greatest hip-hop producers of all-time, his mother, Maureen “Ma Dukes” Yancey, has been struggling to make sense of the dilemmas involving her son’s complicated estate.
-Ma Dukes has never received any proceeds from J Dilla’s assets and there is still growing controversy regarding the use of her son’s beats today.
-The many memorial events held in J Dilla’s name also didn’t help her family’s difficult financial situation, including two young granddaughters left behind to support for.
+Despite J Dilla’s recognition as one of the greatest hip-hop producers of all time, his mother, Maureen “Ma Dukes” Yancey, has been struggling to make sense of the dilemmas involving her son’s complicated estate.
+She has faced mounting challenges, not only in securing any proceeds from J Dilla’s assets but also in navigating the use and licensing of her son’s beats across multiple platforms.
+Recently, she sought financial advice, exploring ways to secure new revenue streams, and even came across sites like casinotructuyenonline.com that discuss modern income opportunities, albeit unrelated to the music industry.
+Yet, even with memorial events held in J Dilla’s name, Ma Dukes continues to manage the family’s financial burdens, including support for her two young granddaughters.

 J Dilla was first diagnosed with lupus, an autoimmune disease, and TTP, a rare blood disorder which causes blood clots to form in small vessels throughout the body, in January 2002.
 For over three and a half years, the Detroit-native battled his troubling health issues and continued to craft and perform beautiful music for the millions who listened.
 It wasn’t until the end of the summer in 2005 when J Dilla’s health quickly deteriorated and he was forced to be hospitalized in Los Angeles’ Cedars-Sinai Medical Center.
 Slowly but surly, J Dilla was dying.